MetalbolicX/vanrs/docs/getting-started.md

 ## Setup environment

-ReScrtip can work on modern JavaScript runtimes, including [Node.js](https://nodejs.org), [Deno](https://deno.com/), [Bun](https://bun.sh/).
+ReScrtipt can work on modern JavaScript runtimes, including [Node.js](https://nodejs.org), [Deno](https://deno.com/), [Bun](https://bun.sh/).

 ### For Node.js

-To work with Node.js, you must have installed the version 14 or higher.
-That's the ReScript version 11 requirement.
+To work with Node.js, you must have version 14 or higher installed.
+This is a requirement for ReScript version 11.

 Check your Node.js version with the following command:
 ```sh
 node -v
 ```

-If you do not have Node.js installed in current environment, or the installed version is too low, you can use [nvm](https://github.com/nvm-sh/nvm) to install the latest version of Node.js.
+If you do not have Node.js installed in your current environment, or the installed version is too low, you can use [nvm](https://github.com/nvm-sh/nvm) to install the latest version of Node.js.

 ## Create a new project